lynxdingo/mindslimitlezz/README.md

 ## Legal notice

-This project is not affliated in any way with Minds.com.
+This project is not affiliated in any way with Minds.com.
 The user acknowledges that it is their responsibility and not that of the developers of this addon.